frimtec/pikett-assist/README.md

 #### Supervise signal strength

 Selects whether to monitor signal strength.
-If the battery level drops below 10%, the monitoring interval will be reduced in favour of a longer battery life.
+If the battery level drops below 10%, the polling frequency for monitoring will be reduced in favour of a longer battery life.

 #### Minimal signal strength